 Let’s jump right into the Ultimate Guide to spending 3 weeks in Madeira.
-When I traveled to Madeira in May, I actually went for an entire month, but in my opinion, 3 weeks will be the perfect amount of time to see the entire island, without sacrificing time to just relax, read, and lay out in the sun.
+When I traveled to Madeira in May, I actually went for an entire month, but in my opinion, spending 3 weeks in Madeira will be the perfect amount of time to see the entire island, without sacrificing time to just relax, read, and layout in the sun.

 Spending 3 Weeks in Madeira Table of Contents

 Table of Contents

 - What to do in One Week in Funchal

 - Week Two: Paúl do Mar or Jardim do Mar

 - What to do in one week in Jardim do Mar, Madeira

 - Week Three: São Vicente

 - What to do in one week in São Vicente, Madeira